 🏆 Show — don’t just tell — your employees what they’re worth

-Leapsome’s Compensation module integrates with our Goals, Surveys, and Reviews modules for unbiased, data-based pay decisions.
+Leapsome Compensation integrates with our Goals, Surveys, and Reviews modules for more holistic, unbiased, and data-based pay decisions.

 Done right, employee retention bonuses are a great strategy for holding on to your best talent.
 But relying on them too heavily — or using them as a quick-fix solution every time you experience increased turnover — may work against your business and reputation.
 Here are some caveats to consider when it comes to retention bonuses: